Efficient computation of the sinc matrix function for the integration of second-order differential equations: A method of lines for the linear wave equation

-To impose Dirichlet boundary conditions we use the so-called null-space technique, that is, we eliminates Dirichlet conditions from the problem by operating on the matrix.
+with { $M$, $K$ the usual mass and stiffness matrices, and $\mathbf{F}(t)$, $\mathbf{G}(t)$ contain the source and Neumann boundary information.} To impose Dirichlet boundary conditions we use the so-called null-space technique, that is, we eliminates Dirichlet conditions from the problem by operating on the matrix.
 We build a matrix $Z$ spanning the null-space of the columns of the matrix representing the Dirichlet condition equations, i.e., we restrict the matrices as

 where $\mathbf{g}_D$ is the function evaluating the Dirichlet boundary conditions at time $t$ on the relevant degree of freedoms and taking value zero elsewhere.
 We can now rewrite the scheme~\eqref{eq:lubich_scheme_compact} for this specific case using these matrix expressions.